-Proposed Alexandria BAR Composition
+Proposed BAR composition

 Composition.
-The Alexandria board of architectural review shall be composed of seven members who are residents of the city and have resided in the city for at least one year immediately preceding their appointment.
-Strong preference shall be given to property owners in the two historic districts or owners of a 100 year old building.
+The board of architectural review shall be composed of seven members who are residents of the city and have resided in the city for at least one year immediately preceding their appointment.
+Preference may be given to property owners in the two historic districts or owners of a listed 100 year old building.
 One member shall be a property owner in the Old and Historic Alexandria District and one member shall be a property owner in the Parker-Gray District.
 Two members shall be architects.
-All members shall have a demonstrated knowledge, professional experience, or education in history, architecture, architectural history, or historic preservation, planning, real estate, or building construction.
+All members shall have a demonstrated knowledge, professional experience, or education in history, architecture, architectural history, historic preservation, planning, real estate, or building construction.
 The members shall be appointed by city council for terms of three years.
 The term of each member shall run from July 1 of the year of appointment.
 Any vacancy shall be filled for the balance of the unexpired term.
 Any member of the board of architectural review may be removed by city council for cause after having been given a written statement of the cause and an opportunity to be heard thereon.

-The success of the new BAR will be further strengthened by having at least some members from the dissolved BARs in order to benefit from their institutional memory and training.
-While all of the 14 current BAR members cannot be accommodated on a new sevenmember BAR, there are a number of other related City boards and commissions which would benefit from the expertise of the City's current BAR members, including, but not limited to: the Archaeological Commission, Beautification Commission, Board of Zoning
+The success of the new BAR will be further strengthened by having at least some members from the dissolved BARs on the new BAR because of their institutional memory, training and understanding of the meeting process.
+While all of the 14 current BAR members cannot be accommodated on a new seven-member BAR, there are a number of other related City boards and commissions which would benefit from the expertise of the City's current BAR members, including, but not limited to: the Archaeological Commission,

-Appeals, Commission of the Arts, Environmental Policy Commission, Historic Alexandria Resources Commission, Historical Restoration and Preservation Commission, Waterfront Commission or any of the City's design review committees.
+Beautification Commission, Board of Zoning Appeals, Commission of the Arts, Environmental Policy Commission, Historic Alexandria Resources Commission, Historical Restoration and Preservation Commission, Waterfront Commission or any of the City's design review committees.